MITRECND/WhoDat/pydat/README.md

-# pyDat with ElasticSearch
+# pyDat Advanced Search

-When used with an ElasticSearch backend, pyDat exposes a new search interface that allows for more customized queries to be made.
+pyDat an advanced search interface that allows for more customized queries to be made.

 ## Intro to Advanced Search